flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180229-18-03-28-vietnam-veterans-day.md

     **300,000+** injured

-    **\***Despite draft, 70% of those who served volunteered**\***
+    *****Despite draft, 70% of those who served volunteered*****
   card_citation: ''
 card_4:
-  card_text: "Veterans Affairs Shake-Up\n-------------------------\n\n*   VA Secretary David Shulkin was expected at the Vietnam Veterans Memorial ceremony, but less than 24 hours before, WH announced he’d been replaced.\n*   Shulkin was the last remaining member of Pres.
-Obamaa\x19s administration to serve in Pres.
-Trump’s cabinet.\n\nFlip For Replacement"
+  card_text: "Veterans Affairs Shake-Upn-------------------------nn*   VA Secretary David Shulkin was expected at the Vietnam Veterans Memorial ceremony, but less than 24 hours before, WH announced he’d been replaced.n*   Shulkin was the last remaining member of Pres.
+Obamaax19s administration to serve in Pres.
+Trump’s cabinet.nnFlip For Replacement"
   card_citation: Flip For Replacement
 card_10:
   card_text: >-